Old Books Newly Received

 Madingley Hall

 The library has the finest (finest) position among all the fine libraries in Cambridge.
-Far from the maddening crowd, in an estate set up by Capability Brown, we found a few old books which needed to move on and get out a bit.
-The stock is in excellent condition, not least because by buying books the library ran out of space to accomodate their readers - The collection also includes books from the Cambridge Board of Extramural Studies and some bear a Stuart House bookplate.
+Far from the maddening crowd, in an estate set up by Capability Brown, we found quite a few old books which needed to move on and get out a bit.
+The stock is in excellent condition, not least because by buying books the library ran out of space to accomodate their readers.
+The collection also includes books from the Cambridge Board of Extramural Studies and some bear a Stuart House bookplate.

 Thursday May 21, 2009